 An MRI for low back pain is the important next step if PT hasn't helped or if you're having any neurological symptoms such as numbness or tingling going down the leg, loss of muscle, or loss of reflexes in your affected leg.

-With an MRI, Dr. Harris would be able to see where nerve impingement occuring and why.
+With an MRI, Dr. Harris would be able to see where nerve impingement occurring and why.
 Whether it's a slipped disk/ruptured disk in the back or degenerative changes that have escalated so much that it's pinching off some of the nerve roots as they exit the spine.

 Do you have any other questions about sciatica?